-Firewalld can be used to provide a firewall on supported systems.
+Firewalld can be used to provide a firewall on CentOS/Rocky systems.
 Since the Xena release, Kayobe provides support for enabling or disabling firewalld, as well as defining zones and rules.
-Since the Zed 13.0.0 release, Kayobe added support for configuring firewalld on Ubuntu systems.

 The following variables can be used to set whether to enable firewalld: